rupadana/filament-api-service/README.md

 and then you will got this routes:

-- '/api/blogs'   - This will return LengthAwarePaginator
+- [GET] '/api/blogs'   - Return LengthAwarePaginator
-- '/api/blogs/1' - This will return single resource
+- [GET] '/api/blogs/1' - Return single resource
+- [PUT] '/api/blogs/1' - Update resource
+- [DELETE] '/api/blogs/1' - Delete resource

 Im using `"spatie/laravel-query-builder": "^5.3"` to handle query and filtering. u can see `"spatie/laravel-query-builder": "^5.3"` [https://spatie.be/docs/laravel-query-builder/v5/introduction](documentation)